rfortherestofus/teaching-datasets/README.md

 ## Health

+- [National Health and Nutrition Examination Survey (NHANES)](https://www.cdc.gov/nchs/nhanes/index.htm): "The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
+The survey is unique in that it combines interviews and physical examinations."
+There is an [R package](https://cran.r-project.org/web/packages/NHANES/index.html) for accessing 1999-2014 data.
 - [California Health Interview Survey](http://healthpolicy.ucla.edu/chis/Pages/default.aspx): "The California Health Interview Survey (CHIS) is the nation's largest state health survey and a critical source of data on Californians as well as on the state's various racial and ethnic groups."
 - [Demographic and Health Survey (DHS)](https://ropensci.github.io/rdhs/index.html)